How To Cancel a Credit Card Without Hurting Your Credit Score

-Closing a Credit Card Account
+How To Cancel a Credit Card

 - Pay off your card if possible.
 It’s usually possible to close an account when you have a balance, but don’t forget to continue making the credit card payments.

-- Check your credit report approximately 60 days after you close your credit card to make sure the account is closed and states, “Closed at consumer’s request” instead of stating it was closed by your creditor.
+- Check your credit report to make sure the account is closed.
+You should do this approximately 60 days after you cancel your credit card.
+Verify that the report indicates that the account was closed at the consumer’s request instead of stating that it was closed by your creditor.
 Accounts noted as closed by a creditor can cause a negative impact on your credit.

 - Don’t cancel cards that are valuable to your lifestyle.
 For example, a card with a higher annual fee might be worth keeping if it provides you with valuable rewards.
-If you’re in the habit of carrying a balance, a card that features a low-interest rate might be worth keeping open.
+If you’re in the habit of carrying a balance, a card that features a low interest rate might be worth keeping open.

 - Ask for an incentive to keep your account open.
 Sometimes you might want to keep a credit card account open if you could tweak the terms or fees a bit.
 You can call the credit card issuer and say you’re considering closing the account due to the APR or high annual fee.
 Many credit card companies offer a bonus offer or other incentive to get their best customers to keep their accounts open, and you might find the offer compelling enough to change your mind.